By Andrew Tucker, Director at thinc.

 The Open Letter is a remarkable document addressed to the political leaders of a democratic liberal State.
 It threatens, albeit indirectly, criminal prosecutions of the addressed officials, as well as violence and the delegitimization of the state of Israel, if Israeli leaders do not comply with the authors’ assertions of the law.

-The threatening style of the Open Letter is compounded by the fact that there are a number of misrepresentations of legal and historical facts in the Open Letter.
+The threatening style of the Open Letter is compounded by the fact that it evidences a number of misrepresentations of legal and historical facts.

 The demanding style together with assertions that international law is unambiguous when in fact other opinions are equally valid, have the effect of dampening free inquiry, democratic deliberation, and honest academic debate about an extremely complex issue.